amrithaws/deploying-app/README.md

   againg ssh into private server which is netflix-streaming through >>>> ssh -i jenkins.pem ubuntu@10.1.4.85>>>> which is your netflix home page private address. now check if apache2 is active or not as we have configured befor. tocheck command is sudo systemctl status apache2

+  Lets create the load balancer here reason for creating the application load balancer is it provides the path based routing. here while creating the load balancer we have to keep in mind that it will allow only HTTP protocall only after that select to AZ of load balancer, inorder to connect to private servers the az's should be public subnets because its internet facing ALB. create two target groups one is metflix-homepage and netflix-streaming and register the private instances which we created netflix-homepage for netflix-homepage     target and netflix-streaming for netflix-streamimg target.
+  Now we can specify the rules for the load balancer. under add rules as if url/home then forward to welcome to home page (means netflix-homepage target group) and if url/watch then forward to the welcome to the streaming page (means netflix-streaming traget group) In order to redirected to the /home and /watch url there is small modification required in server. ssh into public server first and ssh to netflix-steaming server and uder cd /var/html create folder sudo mkdir watch and paste the file present in cd /var/www/htlm which is index.html commd for pasting the file sudo cp ./index.htlm ./watch perform the same for the netflix-homepage server as well

+  NOTE: WHILE SPECOFYING THE RULE IN THE LOAD BALNCER MAKE SURE TO PUT THE * such AS /home* and /watch*